Reducing environmental impact and integrate circularity

 Daily Elia receives inquiries regarding electromagnetic fields (EMFs), especially from concerned citizens and governments.
 Elia’s policy regarding EMFs is to advance further scientific knowledge and to enhance continuous transparency towards our stakeholders.

-To this end, Elia supports various researchcentres and universities throughout Belgium, grouped in the Belgian BioElectroMagnetics Group (BBEMG), as well as internationally via the American Electric Power Research Institute (EPRI).
+To this end, Elia supports various research centres and universities throughout Belgium, grouped in the Belgian BioElectroMagnetics Group (BBEMG), as well as internationally via the American Electric Power Research Institute (EPRI).
 Elia offers complimentary EMF readings to local residents, and information via leaflets and the website.
+To know more, consult the electric and magnetic fields page.

-As water is not used in our main operations, they do not pose a material sustainability topic for Elia.
+As water is not used in our main operations, this does not pose a material sustainability topic for Elia.
 Notwithstanding, Elia manages the rain- and wastewater streams of its buildings.

 Elia’s policy commitments concerning responsible water usage mainly relate to household wastewater (from toilets and sinks) and water used to clean the office buildings.
-We build internal awareness of our employees for responsible water use, and to use water as efficiently as possible, e.g. via an e-learning material developed.
+We build internal awareness of our employees for responsible water use, and to use water as efficiently as possible.

 (orange subtitle) At this site, we are pursuing three objectives:

-Mobile cleaning floor fitted with a wastewater collection system.
+- Car wash for utility vehicules: mobile cleaning floor fitted with a wastewater collection system